Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/ballMovement.md

 ## Feature

-It initiates the game.
+Determines the motion of ball

 ## Acceptance Criteria

+### Scenario: Ball moves towards player 1 slab

+  Given the ball is moving
+  and player 1
+  and player 2 are active.

+  When ball moves towards player 1 slab.

+  Then check ball escaped player 1 slab module.

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Ball moves towards player 2 slab

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given the ball is moving
+  and player 1
+  and player 2 are active.

+  When ball moves towards player 2 slab.

+  Then check ball escaped player 2 slab module.